 SweetSpot Labs Jessica A. Shepherd, MD, says urinating after sex is important to help rid the urinary tract of bacteria and avoid UTIs.
 This also prevents bacteria from reaching the bladder, which could lead to a bladder infection.
 The general rule of thumb is to try to urinate within 15 minutes of having sex.

 Gently wipe down the outside of your vagina with water or paraben-, perfume-, and fragrance-free soaps.
-Cleansers with the aforementioned ingredients may irritate the vagina, and perfumes "contribute to an overgrowth of odour-producing bacteria," according to Shepherd.
-You're also going to want to a avoid over-washing, though, and should forgo douching.
-According to Sheeva Talebian, MD of CCRM in New York and co-founder of Truly MD, "[Douching] can be abrasive, as this can cause micro tears in vaginal blood vessels and increase infection risk."
+Cleansers with the aforementioned ingredients may irritate the vagina, and perfumes "contribute to an overgrowth of odor-producing bacteria," according to Shepherd.
+You're also going to want to avoid over-washing, though, and should forgo douching.
+According to Sheeva Talebian, MD of CCRM in New York and co-founder of Truly MD, "[Douching] can be abrasive, as this can cause micro-tears in vaginal blood vessels and increase infection risk."

 Check for Signs of Pain or Bleeding

 "Don't ignore abnormal bleeding or discharge after sex—it could be a sign of infection or a lesion of your reproductive tract," says Talebian.
 Similarly, pain after sex could be a result of infection, irritation from the lubrication or condom, or a more serious gynecological condition.
 Speak with your doctor if you notice these symptoms.